vikejs/vike/readme.md

 - **Scalable**.
 Thanks to Vite's lazy transpiling, Vite apps can scale to thousands of modules with no hit on dev speed.
 - **Fast Production Cold Start**.
 Your pages' server-side code is lazy loaded so that adding pages doesn't increase cold start.
 - **Code Splitting**.
 Each page loads only the browser-side code it needs.
 - **Simple Design**.
-Simple overall design resulting in a small & robust tool.
+Simple overall design resulting in a small & robust tool that is easy to use.

 To get an idea of what it's like to use `vite-plugin-ssr`, checkout the [Vue Tour](#vue-tour) or [React Tour](#react-tour).